How to use footForma?

 By using the footForma tool, you'll generate a highly accurate and customized mold ready for downstream manufacturing.
 This workflow not only saves time but also ensures clinical precision every step of the way.

-Creating a Mold from a Cast Scan Using the Spentys footForma Tool
+Creating a mold from a scan using the Spentys footForma tool

 Creating a precise mold from a scanned cast or foot is an essential part of the custom orthotic workflow.
 With Spentys’ footForma tool, this process becomes intuitive, accurate, and repeatable.
 The footForma tool exists of 2 chapters, the first being foot correction and the second being the mold generation/automation.
 In this tutorial, we walk you through each step of building a mold using a scanned cast, explaining not just how to use the tool, but also why each step matters.